KylMoore/AnimeTopTen/readme.md

 [Live Link](https://animetopten.netlify.app/)

-Changelog:
+## Changelog:

-Jan 6, 2023: MVP #1 is complete
+- Jan 14, 2023: MVP: nav bar to give user choices complete
-Jan 14, 2023: MVP #2 is complete
+- Jan 6, 2023: MVP: adding top 10 anime of all time complete

 using Jikan API: https://jikan.moe/showcase

+## MVP:
-MVP: 1. top 10 anime of the year with PG13 age rating
+- Top 10 anime of all time with PG13 age rating
- 2. Add a nav bar for user selection to change the api call parameters.
+- Add a nav bar for user selection to change the api call parameters